How to Trademark Your Personal Name

 While no one can stop you from using your personal name in real life, they can prevent you from using it in business.

-Here's how to trademark your name in 3 simple steps:
+Here's how to trademark your brand in 3 simple steps:

 1. Review your name